FullByte/FullByte.github.io/docs/tech/hack/challenges/tryhackme.com.md

 However, this was a lucky guess... maybe there is another way to get there...

 We can try to inject PHP code to the access.log and trigger the code by visiting the page.
+Remember from above, there are two things we can manipulate at request time that are written to the logs, the URL request including parameters and the user-agent.
 Let's try running a request e.g.:

 ```html
 ?view=./cat/../../<?php echo "HI!";?>